 After being a parent at BCIS for many years, Belinda is excited to embark on this new role and continue being a part of the BCIS community.

-Tor hails from the beautiful country of New Zealand (Aotearoa) and was blessed to have music surround her every day.
-Through music, Tor has enjoyed learning the guitar and piano, writing music, and singing across the country.
-Tor obtained a Bachelor of Musical Arts in New Zealand in 2015, where she also gained a graduate diploma in teaching and learning.
+Tor hails from the beautiful country of New Zealand (Aotearoa) and was blessed to have music surrounding her every day.
+Through music, Tor has enjoyed learning the guitar and piano, and writing music.
+Tor obtained a Bachelor of Musical Arts in New Zealand in 2015, where she also gained a graduate diploma in teaching and learning (primary).

-Having had the opportunity to take various dance and music after school activities, Tor has appreciated seeing the creativity that children have.
-Tor’s really looking forward to learning more from children and the teaching team as she enters the BCIS family for the first time this academic year.
+Having had the opportunity to take various dance, drama and music after school activities, Tor has appreciated seeing the creativity that children have.
+Tor’s really looking forward to learning more from the students and the teaching team here at BCIS.

 Chantelle is a British Citizen from the picturesque county of Lincolnshire, on the East Coast of England.
 After completing her Education and Psychology Degree in 2010 at Durham University, she undertook her teaching qualification in the UK.
 On completion, she took up her first teaching position in Grade 4 in England.
 She moved into international teaching in 2013 when she moved to Kiev, Ukraine, teaching Grades 2-4 over her three years there.
 This will be her fourth year at BCIS, having spent three years teaching Grade 5 she now takes the position of Curriculum Coordinator.